EvictionLab/eviction-lab-website/content/help-faq/page-content/q144-high-rate.md

 ---
-title: "My area shows a high filing or eviction rate.
-What does this mean?"
+title: My area shows a high filing or eviction rate.
+What does this mean?
 date: 2017-11-19T20:43:49-08:00
 childof: faq
 type: data